Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-3/_index.md

 Now let's say you are looking at the listed toasters and you aren't quite finding the one you want.
 So you scroll to the bottom of the page and click on the "Load more" button.

-Now you don't get redirected to a nwe page.
+Now you don't get redirected to a new page.
 Instead what happens is:

 - the button turns into a loading spinner
 - then new toasters arrive on the bottom of the page, you can keep scrolling down